AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 3.md

 - Following hydrogeology: scaled up to formations, identify aquifer and aquitard formations

 Rule of thumb: when layers differ in k by 2 orders of magnitude, you can consider one an aquifer and another an aquitard.

+---
+# Upscaling drainage systems
+In regional models, are we going to explicitly include all drainage channels?
+Is it feasible